Psychological & Brain Sciences Alumni Council

 - Assists with career education and career opportunities for undergraduate and graduate students.

-The spring meeting is in conjunction with the department’s annual ENGAGE event on the Friday of All Gaucho Reunion.
+The spring meeting is in conjunction with the department’s annual ENGAGE event on the Friday.
 This event features career panels and student mixer that is open to all students.

-The fall meeting is in conjunction with a Professional Development event aimed at the juniors and seniors to help prepare them for the job market.
+The fall meeting is in conjunction with a Professional Development event aimed at PBS juniors and seniors to help prepare them for the job market.

 Membership to the PBS Alumni Council is by invitation only and includes a multi-year financial commitment commensurate with membership in the Chancellor's Council (reduced for alumni who have graduated within the last ten years).
 Funds are used to support the group’s activities, departmental initiatives, and student-alumni activities.
 Council members attend two meetings per year, either in person or virtually.
 Meetings of the Council will focus on strategy and advice regarding events, development, and alumni networking.